LaihoE/demoparser/documentation/python/README.md

 0   292  17916    player1  76561111111111111
 1   299  59535    player2  76561111111111112
 ```
-We notice that there is not that much info here, so we can add extra columns with the "player_extra" argument.
+We notice that there is not that much info here, so we can add extra columns with the "player" argument.
 This argument lets you ask for values from the players referred to in the event.
-For example to know where the bomb was planted we can add "X" and "Y" coordinates to the event in the following way: ```parse_event("bomb_planted", player_extra=["X", "Y"])```
+For example to know where the bomb was planted we can add "X" and "Y" coordinates to the event in the following way: ```parse_event("bomb_planted", player=["X", "Y"])```

 Now our output has 2 new columns: "user_X" and "user_Y":
 ```